SimonWaters/security-headers/readme.txt

 Clickjacking protection is usually only relevant when someone is logged in but users requested it, presumably they have rich content outside of WordPress authentication they wish to protect.

+Expect-CT is used to ensure Certificate Transparency is configured correctly.

 == Installation ==
 1. Upload "security_headers.php" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.